Contact Us

 If you are interested in becoming a member of the Rocky Mountain Rescue Group, you have come to the right page.
 We are excited that you are considering giving back to the Boulder County community as a member of our team.

-RMRG will have an upcoming training class in Spring 2023 with applications due on January 31st, 2023 by 5PM MST.
+RMRG will have an upcoming training class in Fall 2025.

 PROGRAM requirements